Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Report a bug or unexpected behavior in Electron Multiple Synchronized Windows
+title: '[BUG] '
-## Describe the bug
+labels: bug
+assignees: ''
+---

+**Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what is not working as expected in the app.

-## To Reproduce
+**How to reproduce**
 Steps to reproduce the behavior:

-1. ...
+1. Open the application
-2. ...
+2. Perform the action (e.g., create a message, open a new window, edit a field...)
 3. ...

-## Expected behavior
+4. See the error

+**Expected behavior**
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen.

-## Screenshots or Console Logs
+**Screenshots**

-If applicable, add screenshots or paste relevant error logs from the Electron console to help explain your problem.
+If applicable, add screenshots to help explain your problem.

+**Environment (fill in the information below):**

+- OS: [e.g. Windows 11, macOS Ventura, Ubuntu 22.04]
+- App version: [e.g. 1.0.0]
+- Package manager: [npm, bun]
+- Electron: [e.g. 28.0.0]

+**Affects multiple windows?**
+Does this bug happen in all open windows, or only in a specific one?
+Please describe.

+**Additional context**
+Add any other relevant information about the problem here.